ExistingPerson08/Better-pkg/README.md

 - **Security checks** (firewall, SELinux, auditd, fail2ban, sudoers, ...)
 - **Colorful, user-friendly output**
 - **Aliases and custom configuration support**
+- **Install app that are not in distros repo**, from its github or official site

 ## Installation